 St. Thomas, in the US Virgin Islands, is a very safe place to visit.
-Most of the major resorts have full security with onsite stay.
+Most of the major resorts in St. Thomas have full security with onsite stay.
 Private residences are frequently gated or located in secure neighborhoods.

 But wherever you go, it is good to take precautions.
 When traveling, avoid being alone, and don’t be flashy with your money, credit cards, or jewelry.
 Protecting your belongings and being aware of your surroundings is also good.